douglangille/darkling-whim/_posts/2014-03-20-the-bogeyman.md

  overlay_filter: 0.4
 excerpt: Amen.
 categories:
-  - Writings
+  - writings
-tags:
+tags: [poem, horror, thriller]
-  - Poetry

 ---
 Daddy says it's time to sleep,
  To go to bed with naught a peep.